notomorrow/hyperion-engine/README.md

 # Hyperion Engine

 Hyperion Engine is a 3D game engine written in C++.
-Currently, it targets Windows, macOS and Linux and has support for C# scripting.
+Currently, it targets Windows, macOS and Linux and has support for C# scripting via .NET Core.

 Dynamic Diffuse Global Illumination (DDGI) | GPU Particles :-----------------------------------------:|:-------------------------: